-(2) New development within a public sewer system service area must provide written documentation of the utilities approval to install a new OSS within their service area or documentation that sewer service cannot be available in a timely and reasonable manner.
+- (1) See WAC 246-272A-0025. - (2) New development within a public sewer system service area must provide written documentation of the utilities approval to install a new OSS within their service area or documentation that sewer service cannot be available in a timely and reasonable manner.

-- 12.05.050 Sewage treatment and distribution technologies. - (1) Only the following treatment and distribution technologies may be permitted for use with on-site sewage systems: - (a) Proprietary treatment, bacteriological reduction, and distribution technologies that are registered with the Washington State Department of Health DOH. - (2) The Health Officer may require performance monitoring or sampling of any proprietary device or method.
+12.05.050 Sewage treatment and distribution technologies.

+- (1) Only the following treatment and distribution technologies may be permitted for use with on-site sewage systems: - (a) Proprietary treatment, bacteriological reduction, and distribution technologies that are registered with the DOH. - (2) The Health Officer may require performance monitoring or sampling of any proprietary device or method. - (3) Approved waterless toilets (e.g. composting, incinerating, vault and pit toilets) registered with the DOH may be permitted under Health Officer approval and adherence to current regulations and current DS&G.